bruno-strandberg/MONA/README.md

 Available applications
 ======================
 As listed in the previous section, generic applications are available in the `apps/` directory for data preparation for analysis with MONA.
 There are additional applications in the `apps/` directory, which are typically accompanied with a README file to explain scope and usage.
+Of those, two are highlighted here.
+Firstly, `apps/LLH_scanner/llh_scanner` can be used to create log-likelihood scans in some oscillation/systematic variable that is very helpful for initial estimates towards the sensitivity of a specific parameter.
+Secondly, `apps/cmdapps/monafitpars` is a simple command-line tool that prints the names of fit parameters.
+This is useful when writing analyses and working with `FitUtil`.

 ORCA Monte-Carlo chain and *analysis format*
 ============================================